Lexteam/lex-game/SPECIFICATIONS.md

 connection is the pointto of the next connection, and so on.
 If all the connection join like this, and eventually reach the end point (at the door), the pulse succeeds.

+There will probably be a score, which is specific per "save".
+I don't thing we should have a "load level" screen, as in each section levels are connected (in the 3d world, via the door.
+We'll need a way of connecting the doors - onvoling loading a new
+"room").
+We will, however, probably need a "select section" screen.
+And, obviously a "slect save".

 ...to be continued...